thycotic/ss-docs/discovery/index.md

 ## Discovery Types

-### AD discovery
+### Active Directory Discovery

 SS AD discovery scans for AD machines, AD user accounts, local Windows accounts, and dependencies on an AD domain.
 First, SS discovers machines from your domain.
 Next, SS scans each machine for local Windows accounts and dependencies.
 By default, SS scans for local accounts, domain accounts, scheduled tasks, Windows services, and IIS application pools.
 You can discover additional accounts and dependencies by creating PowerShell scanners.
-PowerShell scanners are an advanced topic described in the **Extensible Discovery** section.
+PowerShell scanners are an advanced topic described in the [Extensible Discovery](./extensible-discovery/index.md) section.

 ### ESX/ESXi Discovery

 SS provides a wizard to help configure ESX/ESXi discovery.
 You name the discovery Source, define the host ranges of the desired IP addresses, and choose a secret to use as credentials when scanning.

-**Note:** SS provides a "Generic Discovery—Only Credentials" secret type that stores a simple username and password pair for Unix or ESX/ESXi discovery.
+> **Note:** SS provides a "Generic Discovery—Only Credentials" secret type that stores a simple username and password pair for Unix or ESX/ESXi discovery.
 It is intended only for discovery and is incapable of RPC.

 ### AWS Discovery

-Already in Homer.
+SS can scan Amazon Web Services (AWS) for accounts that can access the cloud resource.
+Two types of secrets can be discovered and managed through SS:

+- AWS Access Key: Keys used for programmatic integration with AWS.

+- AWS Console Account: User login accounts for AWS.

 ### Google Cloud Platform Discovery

-Already in Homer.
+SS can manage Google Cloud Platform (GCP) service accounts and VM instances.
+This feature allows users to run discovery to pull and manage VM Instances, as well as import and manage GCP service accounts.

 ### Unix Discovery